-Read the description of the task carefully.
-Organize your writing with a strong introduction, body, and conclusion.
-State a thesis responsive to the task and support it fully with specific details and examples.
-Use words that are appropriate for your audience and purpose.
-Vary your sentences to make your writing interesting to read.
-Check for mistakes in grammar, spelling, punctuation, capitalization, and sentence formation.
+☐ Read the description of the task carefully. ☐ Organize your writing with a strong introduction, body, and conclusion.

+☐ State a thesis responsive to the task and support it fully with specific details and examples.

+□ Vary your sentences to make your writing interesting to read.□ Check for mistakes in grammar, spelling, punctuation, capitalizati

+☐ Check for mistakes in grammar, spelling, punctuation, capitalization, and sentence formation.

-NOTE: Pages 143 through 148 provide a sample student essay for this writing task at each of the four score points with commentary and rationale for the given score.
+NOTE: Pages 165 through 170 provide a sample student essay for this writing task at each of the four score points with commentary and rationale for the given score.
 The student responses have been typed with the students' own content, grammar, capitalization, and spelling.
 The CAHSEE Response to Writing Prompt Scoring Guide for this writing task may be found in the Teacher Guide for English-Language Arts.